 About our Expertise

-The Salmon Interactions Team work with government, industry and the broader community to inform and address issues of concern to Tasmanians
+The Aquaculture Environment Team work with government, industry and the broader community to inform and address issues of concern to Tasmanians

 To do this, we have a broad range of scientific and technical skills in the team, encompassing coastal and reef ecology, physiology, taxonomy, ecosystem and nutrient modelling, bio-geochemistry, habitat mapping, spatial analysis and GIS, data management, communication and a range of social science research specialties.